About the Gardens

 Transition to the city

-During the late 1970's the first threat of construction south of the garden came a bit closer as developers cleared a 15 foot wide skid road up the steep slope so soil boring equipment could be dragged up the hillside.
-Apparently the tests were favorable and potential for a new condo development became more real.
-Proposed was a 150 foot long by 15 foot high concrete retaining wall and a 20 car underground parking garage with 12 units on top.
+During the late 1970s, the first threat of construction south of the garden came a bit closer as developers cleared a 15-foot wide skid road up the steep slope so soil boring equipment could be dragged up the hillside.
+Apparently, the tests were favorable and the potential for a new condo development became more real.
+Proposed was a 150 foot long by 15-foot high concrete retaining wall and a 20 car underground parking garage with 12 units on top.
 We were not eager to see this structure replace our trees and the lots that had become such a defining feature of the south end of our little dead-end section of Broadway East.
 The neighborhood united with Ann & Dan to protect these wooded lots, successfully challenging the developer's plans, and retaining the beloved woodland.
 Over the years, the land passed through the hands of several developers.
-Fortunately, none of their plans came to fruition.
+Fortunately, none of their plans came to fruition

 Though the earlier developers did not succeed in their plans, they left their mark on the land: a jungle of weeds and debris from the drilling and equipment.
 As we worked to clean up small portions of those lots, a boot path quickly developed from our garden across the T shaped skid road and into the St Marks greenbelt.
 At that time it was still possible to wander deep into the greenbelt.
 Over the years the access into the greenbelt has been hampered by tree thinning which has allowed more light, and thus more blackberries and clematis, rather than the earlier ivy covering.
 Our clean-up efforts turned to gardening efforts and even by 1996 there was already a small collection of plants.
 After the city's acquisition, we dreamed of blurring the boundary between our gardens and the greenbelt, and over the years that transition zone has grown while the area awaiting renovation has decreased.